Mechanical properties of the proton from a deformed AdS holographic model: Introduction

-In this work, we explore the proton gravitational form factors by computing the eigen values of the nucleon EMT in a deformed AdS background holographic model \cite{ FolcoCapossoli:2019imm, FolcoCapossoli:2020pks, MartinContreras:2021yfz, Contreras:2021epz}.
+In this work, we explore the proton gravitational form factors by computing the eigenvalues of the nucleon EMT in a deformed AdS background holographic model \cite{ FolcoCapossoli:2019imm, FolcoCapossoli:2020pks, MartinContreras:2021yfz, Contreras:2021epz}.
 One of them, the $D$ term, allows one to explore mechanical properties of the system such as pressure and shear distributions, as well as internal forces.

 This paper is organized as follows.
-In Section \ref{HM}, we describe the holographic model used in this work and how to describe the nucleon as a Dirac field on this background.
-Section \ref{GFFs} is devoted to the computation of the gravitational form factors of the nucleon, and the comparison of our results with some lattice QCD data, as well as with the holographic results of \cite{Mamo:2019mka}.
+In Section \ref{HM}, we discuss the deformed AdS holographic model used in this work and describe the nucleon as a Dirac field in the background spacetime of this model.
+Section \ref{GFFs} is devoted to the computation of the gravitational form factors of the nucleon, and the comparison of our results with some lattice QCD data, as well as with other holographic results.
 From these, in Section \ref{PressureShear}, we explore the pressure, shear, and energy distributions in the nucleon using a dipole approximation to our numerical results, which also allows us to compute the mechanical radius associated with these distributions.
 Using these results, in Section \ref{Forces}, we investigate the internal forces in the proton, such as normal and tangential forces inside of it.
 We draw our conclusions and future perspectives in Section \ref{conclusions}.
+We also include an Appendix \ref{SoftWall} where we briefly review the usual soft wall model for fermions, pinpointing the differences with the deformed AdS model discussed in Section \ref{HM}.